EdoardoBonanni/Meibomian-Glands-Recognition/README.md

 `create_mask.py`: it allows to select the area of the gland by hand and generate the relative mask.

-	- Set the *isUpperGland* variable to True if you want to create masks for the upper glands, False otherwise.
+	- Set the "isUpperGland" variable to True if you want to create masks for the upper glands, False otherwise.

-	- Set the *create_mask_matrix* variable to True if you want to confirm the creation of the matrices containing the masks, False otherwise.
+	- Set the "create_mask_matrix" variable to True if you want to confirm the creation of the matrices containing the masks, False otherwise.

-	- Set the *create_mask_image* variable to True if you want to confirm the creation of the masks images, False otherwise.
+	- Set the "create_mask_image" variable to True if you want to confirm the creation of the masks images, False otherwise.

 	+ n_segments: number of segments present in the image that can be clicked by hand and which allows us to generate the mask (default: 180).

 `main.py`: it allows to create the covariance matrices that will be later split into train and test to generate the dataset.

-	- Set the *isUpperGland* variable to True if you want to create covariance matrices for the upper glands, False otherwise.
+	- Set the "isUpperGland" variable to True if you want to create covariance matrices for the upper glands, False otherwise.

-	- Set the *create_matrix* variable to True if you want to confirm the creation of the covariance matrices, False otherwise.
+	- Set the "create_matrix" variable to True if you want to confirm the creation of the covariance matrices, False otherwise.

-	- Modify the *name_file* variable if you want to change the resulting file name and to not overwrite the previous results.
+	- Modify the "name_file" variable if you want to change the resulting file name and to not overwrite the previous results.

 	+ tile: size of the grid cells (default: 10).